Gravitational form factors of $\Delta$ baryon via QCD sum rules: QCD sum rules for the gravitational form factors of the baryon

 Substituting the light quark propagators in Eqs.~\eqref{eq:qcontractions} and \eqref{eq:gcontractions} and employing covariant derivatives of Eq.~\eqref{eq:deriv} and then considering $z\rightarrow 0$, we get,

 with

 where the correlation function has a perturbative part $\Gamma^{(P)}$ and non-perturbative parts $\Gamma^{(3D)}$, $\Gamma^{(4D)}$ and $\Gamma^{(5D)}$ in three, four and five dimensions, respectively, which are shown in the Appendix~\ref{Calcu}.
-We transform the calculations to momentum space, by employing ~\cite{Azizi:2017ubq},
+The four-dimensional non-perturbative parts for quark and gluon, $\Gamma^{(4D,q)}$ and $\Gamma^{(4D,g)}$, involve the products of two gluon field strength tensors $G^{A}_{\alpha\beta}$, which lead to gluon condensation as explained in the Appendix~\ref{gluoncondens}.